MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 - Skill 10 = 5
 - Skill 20 = 10
 - Skill 30 = 15

-The logic was changed as below to be 10 + (your skill x 0.9), which is then modified by the draw strength as in core, resulting in
+So the logic was changed to use (10 + (your skill x 0.9)), which is then modified by the draw strength as in core, resulting in:

 - Skill 5 = 7.25 fatigue damage
 - Skill 10 = 9.5
 - Skill 20 = 14
 - Skill 30 = 18.5

 - It then becomes roughly equivalent to core behaviour from skill 40 onwards, scaling a little slower overall and reaching the same final damage value at 100 skill.
 - Beyond 100 skill this does result in a reduction in damage gained from skill, but that is probably desirable due to the linear scaling already resulting in potentially absurd figures with some fortify skill effects

-Within `combat.cpp`
-Within the function `void getHandToHandDamage`
+The code change was done in: `combat.cpp`, within the function `void getHandToHandDamage`

 The first few lines were changed to
 ```